 The Challenges of Pipeline Construction at the Marcellus ShaleMarch 4, 2013

 Gaining Right of WayOne of the biggest challenges in pipeline construction is simply gaining the right of way or easement to use a section of a landowner’s land for the pipeline.
 Interstate pipelines that transport oil and gas between states are generally covered by eminent domain, which means that the landowners cannot stop the pipelines from being built.
-However, the infrastructure within the state itself connecting various wells or gathering the natural gas to the main lines are not covered by eminent domain.
-Therefore the pipeline operator must make individual agreements and gain right of way with every landowner along the route.
-There can be a very high cost associated with gaining the right of way and it will vary considerably depending on the specific location of the land.
-In rural areas it might be relatively inexpensive such as a few dollars per foot of pipe.
-However, in urban areas it could get much more expensive and might even go as high as $100 per foot.
+However, the infrastructure within the state itself connecting various wells or gathering the natural gas to the main lines is not covered by eminent domain.
+Therefore the pipeline operator must make individual agreements and gain the right of way with every landowner along the route.
+There can be a very high cost associated with gaining the right of way, and it will vary considerably depending on the specific location of the land.
+In rural areas, it might be relatively inexpensive such as a few dollars per foot of pipe.
+However, in urban areas, it could get much more expensive and might even go as high as $100 per foot.
 There may also be signing bonuses given to the landowners.
 All of this is before the actual cost of construction and maintenance for the pipeline itself.
-Besides the cost of paying for the right of way itself there is also often quite a bit of negotiation that goes into the process.
+Besides the cost of paying for the right of way itself, there is also often quite a bit of negotiation that goes into the process.
 There is also the chance that a landowner might refuse to grant the right of way at all, or there could be a breakdown in negotiations between the pipeline operator and the landowner resulting in the deal falling through.

 RegulationsAnother challenge to pipeline construction is the heavy regulation that goes along with the process.
 The Federal Energy Regulatory Commission (FERC) regulates many aspects of interstate pipelines.
 They can even determine the route used and the maximum allowable price rates.
-Generally the FERC bases decisions about construction of the pipelines on the environmental and ecological impact the pipeline would have, while decisions about price rates tend to relate more to the welfare of consumers and other economic factors.
+Generally, the FERC bases decisions about the construction of the pipelines on the environmental and ecological impact the pipeline would have, while decisions about price rates tend to relate more to the welfare of consumers and other economic factors.
 Other federal departments that often have an impact on pipeline regulation include:

-- The U.S. Department of Interior Minerals Management Service (MMS) - The MMS regulates leases for offshore pipeline easement.
+- The U.S. Department of Interior Minerals Management Service (MMS) - The MMS regulates leases for the offshore pipeline easement.